 - Identify the adjudication application to which it relates

 - May contain such submissions relevant to the response as the respondent chooses to include

-The 17(2) notice which is an intention to apply for adjudication if the claimed amount remains unpaid.
-This notice gives the Respondent 5 business days within which to provide payment or a payment schedule.
+The 17(2) notice is an intention to apply for adjudication if the claimed amount remains unpaid.
+This notice gives the Respondent five business days within which to provide payment or a payment schedule.

-If the respondent has not paid or provided a payment schedule by the expiry of the 5 business day period , the claimant has the right to lodge an adjudication application within 10 business days.
+If the respondent has not paid or provided a payment schedule by the expiry of the five business days period, the claimant has the right to lodge an adjudication application within 10 business days.
 Under these circumstances the Respondent does not have the right to make an adjudication response.

 The decision is due 10 business days from the date that the adjudicators acceptance is sent to the parties.
 The parties are jointly and severally liable for the full amount of the adjudicators fees.
 It is the responsibility of the parties to determine between themselves who will pay the total amount due so that the determination will be released.
 The precise allocation between the parties in respect of these amounts is specified in the determination.

-After release the Respondent is required to pay the adjudicated amount (if any) within 5 business days from the release of the determination to the parties failure to make this payment entitles the Claimant to request (in writing) an Adjudication Certificate from Resolution Institute to file a Judgment Debt in the appropriate court of jurisdiction.
+After release the Respondent is required to pay the adjudicated amount (if any) within five business days from the release of the determination to the parties.
+Failure to make this payment entitles the Claimant to request (in writing) an Adjudication Certificate from Resolution Institute to file a Judgment Debt in the appropriate court of jurisdiction.

 Resolution Institute is not at liberty to advise the Respondent or any of its representatives whether or not an adjudication certificate has been requested or issued.